corda/corda/docs/source/node-services.rst

 services are also forwarded to RPC clients, so that they may show updating views of states held by the node.

-NodeSchemaService and HibernateObserver
+NodeSchemaService and PersistentStateService
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``HibernateObserver`` runs within the node framework and listens for
+The ``PersistentStateService`` runs within the node framework and listens for
-vault state updates, the ``HibernateObserver`` then uses the mapping
+vault state updates, the ``PersistentStateService`` then uses the mapping
 services of the ``NodeSchemaService`` to record the states in auxiliary
 database tables.
 This allows Corda state updates to be exposed to
 external legacy systems by insertion of unpacked data into existing